Roadmap for

 Get ready for compliance

-The EU Regulation on Deforestation-Free Products (EUDR) will enter into obligation on 30 December 2024 for medium and large-sized companies.
+The EU Regulation on Deforestation-Free Products (EUDR) will likely enter into obligation on 30 December 2025 for medium and large-sized companies.

 Time is ticking to be ready for compliance.